 The other examinations are open only to the officers who are required by the rules to pass in them, except that on payment of a fee of Rs.
-16 for each examination registered candidates for Myookships may appear for examination in law, revenue, or treasury, and Police Officers, with the sanction of the Inspector-General, may appear without fee for the examination by the Commission standard in criminal law.
-Registered candidates for Myookships desiring to appear under this rule must give notice of their intention to appear for examination to the President of the local Committee (the Commissioner or Deputy Commissioner as the case may be), at the station where they wish to be examined not less than one month before the date fixed for the examination, and must at the same time produce the treasury chellan acknowledging payment of the fee.
+16 for each examination registered candidates for the

+Subordinate Civil Service may appear for examination in law, revenue, or treasury, and Police Officers of and above the rank of Inspector, with the sanction of the Inspector-General, may appear without fee for the examination by the Commission standard in criminal law.
+Registered candidates for the Subordinate Civil Service desiring to appear under this rule must give notice of their intention to appear for examination to the President of the local Committee (the Commissioner or Deputy Commissioner, as the case may be) at the station where they wish to be examined not less than one month before the date fixed for the examination, and must at the same time produce the treasury chellan acknowledging payment of the fee.
 A fresh fee will be charged for each examination.
+Candidates selected at the competitive examination for the Subordinate Civil Service may appear for the departmental examinations without payment of any fee.